RMX3474-Development/unlock-bypass/README.md

 ```

 This worked for me, at some point in February 2023, on a Realme 9 5G RMX3474, the
-Android 12 EEA/GDPR variant of the firmware.
+Android 12 GDPR variant of the firmware.

 The `deeptesting-junk.pl` script does nothing else than simulate the https requests
 performed by the deeptesting app to their `lkf.realmemobile.com` server; it does not